tomsaleeba/com.tracktion.Waveform/README.md

 Fork notes
 ---
+Disclaimer: this is the first time I've worked on a flatpak package, so this might be wrong 🤷.

-This isn't published to anywhere yet, so you need to build it yourself.
+This isn't published anywhere official yet, so you need to build it yourself.
+I did build a "repo" dir and I've attached that as a tarball to a github release if that's useful.

 Thanks to [alesya-h](https://github.com/alesya-h) for all the hard work on updating to Waveform12.